Automation Event of the Year - Nintex ProcessFest® 2021 - Goes Virtual on 20 May

 "The challenges of remote work during the last year have significantly reinforced the need for all of us to work smarter, faster, and with the support of better digital processes," said Nintex CEO Eric Johnson.
 "We look forward to sharing our unwavering commitment to every Nintex customer and partner by sharing the latest best practices and innovations delivered through our leading process management and automation platform during virtual Nintex ProcessFest 2021."

-This year's digital experience includes a 90-minute, highly interactive keynote with Nintex leaders and customers from 10 a.m. to 11:30 a.m.
-NZST.
+This year's digital experience includes a 90-minute, highly interactive keynote with Nintex leaders and customers from 8 a.m. to 9:30 a.m.
+AEST.
 Following the keynote, attendees will receive access to valuable on-demand content featuring business and technical product deep dives, solution scenarios, tours of Nintex customer success resources, and more.
 Additionally, every active current Nintex customer that attends our 20 May live broadcast will receive 12-months of free access to Nintex University, to continue to refine their workflow automation, RPA and app dev knowledge and skills.

 Nintex CEO Eric Johnson will kick off the event by sharing updates on company strategy and process capabilities.
 He will be followed by Nintex Chief Product Officer Neal Gottsacker and members of the Nintex product team who will provide more details on the company's technology vision and product roadmap including a preview of soon-to-be-released innovations that deliver an unrivalled experience for every organisation leveraging the Nintex Process Platform.